34 Disney World Secrets Only Insiders Know

 The most magical place on earth is also one of the most fascinating.

-Still, when your resort welcomes some 20 million visitors each year, that’s a whole bunch of experiences to manage.
-And naturally, there’s a ton of stuff going on behind the scenes.
-From its hidden underground tunnels that only a select few will ever see to its 30,000 guest rooms that would take 68 years to stay in, Disney World has a lot going on that most guests never see—or know about.
+Still, when your resort welcomes millions of guests each year, there are a whole bunch of experiences to manage.
+And naturally, there's a ton of stuff going on behind the scenes.
+From its hidden underground tunnels that only a select few will ever see to its 36,000 guest rooms, Disney World has a lot going on that most guests never see—or know about.

 Read on for 35 amazing facts about America's favorite theme park.
 Oh, and if you're worried: We promise, no matter how much you know, it won't ruin the magic.

 Walt Disney World employs more people than every other Disney park combined.

 If you added up the number of employees at every other Disney property worldwide—Disneyland Resort in California, Disneyland Paris, Tokyo Disney Resort, Hong Kong Disneyland Resort, and Shanghai Disney Resort—you'd still fall around 5,000 people short of the 75,000 folks who work at Walt Disney World in Florida.